Manifesto · Monochronicle

 A Fair, Transparent Process Is What Makes the Best Art Possible

-The selection process is not separate from the artistic outcome.
-It is the first artistic decision a program makes.
-When a process is clear, equitable, and genuinely designed for the artists who will use it, something remarkable happens: better artists apply, bolder ideas are submitted, and the final selection reflects genuine excellence rather than institutional familiarity.
+The selection process is the first artistic decision a program makes.
+When it is clear, targeted, and genuinely designed for the artists, better artists apply and bolder ideas are submitted.

 “They make you repeat the information over and over again for each application.
 On the description they ask for 10 things, but then the form doesn’t give you space to add those 10 things.
 Creating the itemized image list and cover letter is the most time consuming.”